Department of Justice and Constitutional Development

-There are 13 high courts:
+There are 14 high courts:

-- Free State High Court in Bloemfontein
+- the Free State High Court in Bloemfontein;

-- North Gauteng High Court in Pretoria
+- the North Gauteng High Court in Pretoria;

-- South Gauteng High Court in Johannesburg
+- the South Gauteng High Court in Johannesburg;

-- Limpopo High Court in Thohoyandou
+- the Limpopo High Court in Thohoyandou;

-- Northern Cape High Court, Kimberley
+- the Northern Cape High Court, Kimberley;

-- North West High Court, Mafikeng
+- the North West High Court, Mafikeng; and

 The following specialist high courts exercise national jurisdiction: